iv4xr-project/iv4xr-se-plugin/README.md

 ## Introduction

 Space Engineers is a sandbox game by Keen Software House.
 This project is a plugin for the game which enables its integration with the iv4XR testing framework.
-The plugin runs a TCP/IP server with JSON-based API.
+The plugin runs a TCP/IP server with JSON-RPC API.
 It allows to access surrounding of the player's character in a structured form (a World Object Model, WOM) and to control the character.
 Those are the two defining features, more will be added during the development.

 <img src="./JvmClient/docs/SE-sotf1.png" width="100%">

+The project includes a full-featured [client in Kotlin](https://github.com/iv4xr-project/iv4xr-se-plugin/tree/main/JvmClient).

 ## How to run the game with this plugin